Injured in an Accident With a Dump Truck? Munley Law Can Help

 Dump truck accidents can cause massive damage and devastating injuries.
-There are several reasons why dump truck accidents produce such severe injuries and such high mortality rates.
+There are several reasons why dump truck accidents produce such severe injuries and high mortality rates.

 - Dump trucks are heavy – The average car weighs about 2,800 pounds or 1.4 tons, while a typical dump truck weighs 56,000 pounds or 28 tons and can carry 28,000 pounds or 14 tons of material per load.
 That means that a loaded dump truck weighs in at 84,000 pounds or 42 tons.
 This amount is 30 times the weight of an average car and 4,200 times the weight of an average bike.

-- Dump Trucks Operate in Construction Sites – The location where most dump trucks are used also helps explain why so many dangerous dump truck accidents happen.
+- Dump trucks operate in construction sites – The location where most dump trucks are used also helps explain why so many dangerous dump truck accidents happen.
 Dump trucks are needed to clear construction sites of dirt and debris and haul heavy materials to and from the site.
 Construction zones themselves are dangerous areas full of heavy machinery such as cranes, bulldozers, and cherry-pickers.
-They are worked by pedestrian construction workers and full of raw materials and other hazards.
+They are worked by pedestrian construction workers and are full of raw materials and other hazards.
 The high amount of noise and action can cause dump truck drivers to be distracted and crash, and a collision that occurs on a construction site is much more likely to implicate other dangers.

 What Causes Dump Truck Accidents?

 Dump truck accidents are caused by a multitude of reasons, including operator error, mechanical problems, or negligence on the part of another driver.
-We represent truck drivers who get hurt on the job as well as other drivers who get hurt because of a negligent truck driver.
 Some common causes of dump truck crashes include:

 - Faulty brakes or mechanical failure